 BBC Studios Showcase 2020

 Hundreds of television buyers from across the globe headed to M&S Bank Arena, Liverpool for BBC Studios Showcase 2020, the World’s largest international television market hosted by a single distributor.
-The event brought together top producers, talent and BBC executives as well as Britain’s most successful creatives.
+The event, for which we provided the technical production, brought together top producers, talent and BBC executives as well as Britain’s most successful creatives.

 Line of business: Television